UtbOvertorneaPM/EquipmentManagementSystem/README.md

 # Installing

-1. Extract the files to the location you wish to host the application on.
+Markup : 1.
+Extract the files to the location you wish to host the application on.

 2. Create a new MySql db using either MySql CLI or workbench.
-    2a.
+    a.
 Login to the CLI using either root or a user you've set up.
 To create a database schema using the CLI, type in `create database DATABASENAMEHERE`

-  2b.
+  b.
 Using workbench press the add schema and fill in the form.

 3. Create a table called `users`
-    3a.
+    a.
 Using the CLI, first select the database by using the command `use DATABASENAMEHERE;`, then input the command
   ```
   create table users (
   id int not null auto_increment,